 Download PDF →

-- Fill in your wall ladder or desk ladder, and make sure you have all sports, clubs, academic areas and pre-planned events covered.
-Brainstorm new ways to cover them.
+- Fill in your wall or desk ladder, and make sure you have all sports, clubs, academic areas and pre-planned events covered.
+Brainstorm new ways to cover them so your don’t cover the same topics or angles year after year.

 - Choose fonts, color palettes and designs using your HJ kit resources.

 - Ask your rep about Sales Assist and Send and Sell.
-These are tools we provide to help you make sales.
+It’s a built-in sales machine.

-- Cover and endsheet deadlines are right around the corner.
-Make sure you’ve checked your deadlines on myhjyearbook.com.
+- If you’re not an early bird, cover and endsheet deadlines are right around the corner.
+Check your deadlines on myhjyearbook.com.

-- Plan coverage for your opening, closing and dividers.
+- Even though you may submit these pages later, plan coverage for your opening, closing and dividers.
 Remember to make visual-verbal connections.

 While the language varies, it’s no surprise so many people in the yearbook world share common sentiments.
 There’s a nearly universal dread as deadlines somehow become more difficult at the end.
 Everyone is busy and tired — maybe overwhelmed.